 - A simple way of delivering/receiving information (i.e. forms that must be filled out without information retention.)

-Design, Don’t Just Transfer
+Transform, Don't Just Transfer

 After you’ve picked a subject that will work well with a mobile format, it’s time to start designing a course around.
 Mobile Learning is NOT just scaling down an existing eLearning course.
 Doing otherwise rarely has good results.
 One of the biggest differences newbies make is that your mobile courses require smaller chunks of information and some consideration for smaller screen size.

 Think of how mobile learning will actually be consumed and how your learners will work it into their lives.
-Adopt a mobile mindset instead of trying to mold it into and old form.
+Adopt a mobile mindset instead of trying to mold it into an old form.
 However, you can still incorporate and develop content from existing learning resources.
 It just has to be reworked to fit with your mobile learning program.

 Ideally, your mobile course should: